Tom Meighan: Career

 In 2013, Meighan began a project with rapper Wottee Watnot (Andrew Wattie) called Mic Rockers, described as "a hip hop/rock collaboration".
 The first video from the duo, "Mic Rockers", was released on 13 November 2013.
 In addition to the numerous musical awards he shares with the rest of Kasabian, he was named the 19th-best frontman of all time by a Q magazine readers' poll, and 13th-best frontman of all time by a 2012 Xfm listeners' poll.

 Meighan took his first acting role in early 2011, as Terry Graham in the sitcom pilot Walk Like a Panther.
 Reportedly, he had previously rejected offers to appear in Marie Antoinette due to being committed to Kasabian.

 On 6 July 2020, it was announced that Meighan was stepping down from Kasabian by mutual consent due to personal issues.
-The next day, he pleaded guilty to assaulting his fiancée (and later wife) on 9 April 2020.
+The next day, he pleaded guilty to assaulting his fiancée on 9 April 2020.
 The rest of the band said, "As soon as we found out about the charges made against Tom, we as a band made the decision that we could no longer work with him.
 Ultimately, as much as Tom hurt us all, we're not the victims in all of this.
 Domestic violence is something that can never be excused."

 In October 2020, Meighan announced that he was working on solo projects.
 A year later, he shared a snippet of a song called "Would You Mind" on his Instagram account, explaining that the song was about "asking for help when you need it the most but can't find the courage to ask."
 He also added that he had recorded several songs that were "ready to share."
 On 31 October 2021, "Would You Mind" was released as a free download.

 In 2021, Meighan wrote publicly on the Medium platform about his experience during his time with Kasabian and the events that followed his departure.

 On 5 May 2023, Meighan released his debut album, The Reckoning, which peaked at number 17 in the UK album charts.

-In December 2024, Meighan's track 'Would you mind' was used by Andy's Man Club for their campaign on men's mental health.
+In December 2024, Meighan's track "Would You Mind" was used by Andy's Man Club for their campaign on men's mental health.

 In January 2025, Meighan released his second album, RoadRunner.
 Throughout the year, he was seen around England performing regularly in order to promote the album.